 Although injections are probably the most effective way to treat bacterial infections in koi and goldfish, they are not very practical for the average hobbyist.
 If you are interested in injections, you will need to see your local veterinarian.

 Treating a pond with antibiotic sounds like a great way to combat bacterial infections, but it does have some drawbacks.
 It can be very expensive to treat a larger pond with an antibiotic treatment, and they the beneficial bacteria in your filter, as well as the bad bacteria in the ulcer.
 This can result in poor water quality, stressed fish and more problems.
 This is where natural remedies such as Sabbactisun or Melafix work well.
 We often use them here in our fish holding systems when receiving new koi and goldfish because they do help to heal split fins and scrapes caused during transport and prevent infections from occurring.

 Using a good medicated food is a simple and somewhat effective way to get medication directly ‘into’ the fish, as long as it is still eating.
 There are recipes available online for making your own medicated food, unfortunately in Canada, a prescription is now required for antibiotics for pond and aquarium use.

 Topical treatments are often very effective to treat ulcers.
 Typically, you use iodine, potassium permanganate or hydrogen peroxide to kill the bacteria, clean and cauterize the wound.

 *please note that swabbing the ulcer should only be done once, repeatedly scrubbing the ulcer will prevent healing from occurring.

-You should see an improvement in the appearance of the ulcer in 2 to 3 days if the treatment is working.
+You should see an improvement in the appearance of the ulcer in 1 to 3 days if the treatment is working.
 The rough red tissue should gradually turn a pinkish colour, then white and smooth.
 It may take several weeks to months for the healing area to return to the natural colour of the fish.
-A noticeable scar may remain.
+A noticeable scar may sometimes remain.